vishal-partior/vishal-kapse/README.md

 - 👯 I’m looking to collaborate on YouTube
 - 💬 Ask me about Kubernetes
 - 📫 How to reach me: LinkedIn > https://www.linkedin.com/in/vishalkapse9696/
-- ⚡ Fun fact: I am a mechanical engineer loving software stuff
+- ⚡ Fun fact: Reach out to know